rathitejas/sr2jk/README.md

-sr flip to jk flip converision using VERILOG HDL
+sr flip to jk flip conversion using VERILOG HDL